vein-lang/docs/book/tutor/this_and_self.md

 ---
 title: This and Self
+description: This and Self
 ---

 # This and Self

 In this guide, we will cover the usage of `this` and `self` keywords in Vein.
 These keywords are used to refer to the current instance of a class and the static context of a class, respectively.

 ## this Keyword